cures-hub/cures-condec-jira/doc/features/decision-guidance.md

 *Decision guidance evaluation view*

 The evaluation view shows the total amount of recommendations generated from the knowledge source.
-The recommendations for the decision problem *Which framework should we use as a webcrawler?* are:
-*Heritrix, Apache Nutch, Frontera (web crawling), SortSite, PowerMapper, HTTrack, Scrapy, Googlebot*.
+The recommendations for the decision problem *Which framework should we use as a webcrawler?* are *Heritrix, Apache Nutch, Frontera (web crawling), SortSite, PowerMapper, HTTrack, Scrapy, Googlebot*.
 Only the top-k recommendations (k=5 in the Figure) are used for the evaluation.

+## Nudging Mechanisms

+ConDec uses the following [nudging mechanisms](nudging.md) to support the usage of the decision guidance feature:

+- **Ambient feedback:** The colored menu item indicate whether action is needed, i.e., whether there are recommendations that were not yet accepted or discarded by the developers.
+- **Just-in-time prompt:** ConDec shows a [just-in-time prompt](../screenshots/nudging_prompt.png) to the developers when they change the state of a Jira issue.
+The just-in-time prompt indicates whether action is needed.

 ## Activation and Configuration
 The decision guidance feature offers various configuration possibilities.